tigerzhang/bArt/CANVAS_IMPLEMENTATION.md

  - [ ] Add `SelectionBadge` to show asset dimensions on selection
  - [ ] Implement `DropZone` and `AssetDrop` handlers in `CanvasSurface` (drag enter/leave/over/drop) with coordinate translation
  - [ ] Add `OverlayManager` utility to control `pointer-events` and z-index for floating panels and toolbars
- - [ ] Add `Fit viewport` to top toolbar to compute bounding box and adjust zoom/pan for full-viewport canvas
+ - [ ] Add `Fit viewport` to top toolbar to compute bounding box and adjust zoom/pan for full-viewport canvas (deprecated: `TopBar` removed — prefer `ZoomMenu`)
  - [x] Implement `FloatingToolbar` & `ContextualToolbar` (selection quick actions)
  - [x] Add `SelectionBadge` to show asset dimensions on selection
  - [x] Implement `DropZone` and `AssetDrop` handlers in `CanvasSurface` (drag enter/leave/over/drop) with coordinate translation
  - [x] Add `OverlayManager` utility to control `pointer-events` and z-index for floating panels and toolbars (simple CSS-based toggler)
- - [x] Add `Fit viewport` to top toolbar to compute bounding box and adjust zoom/pan for full-viewport canvas
+ - [x] Add `Fit viewport` to `ZoomMenu` to compute bounding box and adjust zoom/pan for full-viewport canvas
 - [ ] Add snapping guides and alignment tools in top `Toolbar`
 - [ ] Add OffscreenCanvas worker and `ExportService`
 - [ ] Add `Timeline` and hooks for syncing with `CanvasSurface`